atlbubba/omxplayer/README.md

 -------------------

 This fork of huceke/omxplayer is intended for building natively on the Raspberry Pi device under the Raspbian distribution.

+The following packages should be installed first:

+    libavcodec-dev
+    libavdevice-dev
+    libavfilter-dev
+    libboost-dev
+    libpcre3-dev

 No configuration is needed.
-Simple:
+Simply:

     make